whitem24/courses/eth-101/lesson-eth-10.md

 In `line 1` we are creating our contract called MemeCoin and using the `is` keyword to inherit the functionalities of the [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol#L87), [Ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol), and [ERC20Burnable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Burnable.sol) libaries into our contract.
 Take a look at the contracts by clicking the links in the previous sentence to get a sense of the functions and variables we will be using in our code.
 For instance we're inheriting the [burn()](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Burnable.sol#L20)  function from **ERC20Burnable** to burn an excessive supply of our tokens if we needed to.

-Then on lines 2 through 4, we set up a Solidity [event](https://solidity-by-example.org/events/) which lets us set up error logging directly to the Ethereum blockchain.
+Then on lines 2 through 4, we set up a Solidity [event](https://solidity-by-example.org/events/) which lets us set up logging directly to the Ethereum blockchain.
 We start with the keyword event followed by the name of the events and the paramters we want to log to the blockchain.
 The `indexed` keyword is used for keywords that we want to use as a filter on the blockcahin.
 Events are followed by an emitter which triggers the log to be saved.
 The format for an emitter is as follows:

 ```solidity
 emit tokensBurned(msg.sender, amount, "Tokens burned.");